jadwigo/demoji.js/README.md

 This script will rewrite the input of all input[type=text] and textarea fields when a form is submitted.
 If any emojis are found in the submitted value, this script will replace it for a shortcode.

+The script uses the emoji library from [Emojione.com](http://emojione.com/) to convert the emoji.

 ## why is it needed
 In some older version of [phpBB](http://www.phpbb.com/) adding Emoji from a mobile device will result in a database error.